mayhadadi/Semantic-Similarity-Classification/README.md

 - The system disregards the top 100 most frequent features to reduce noise
 - Performance scales with the number of EMR instances
 - Results may vary based on the specific corpus files used

-## Debugging

-- Check EMR logs for errors in each step
-- EMR console provides detailed job tracking
-- Set logging level in the application for more verbose output
-- Common issues include S3 permission problems and memory limitations

 ## References